 A layer of rubber-foam material also covers it for a more comfortable grip.
 It’s attached to a heavy-duty nylon strap which is highly resistant to abrasion.

 The XTERRA Fitness ERG600W rowing machine has a large seat (approx 14″ wide) with a contoured surface and a top made of high-density foam.
 It’s designed to deliver optimal comfort and excellent adherence, preventing the user from sliding off of it during rowing.

 The seat and the machine’s rail support a maximum user weight capacity of 300 lbs (136 kg).
 The base of the seat is made of steel parts and integrates six high-grade rollers.

 Thus, these rollers provide an exceptionally smooth and quiet motion along the aluminum rail.
-Furthermore, their sides are protected by the metallic seat frame which results in better safety.
+Furthermore, their sides are covered by the metallic seat frame, which results in better safety.

 ERG600W Water tank & resistance system

 The XTERRA Fitness ERG600W features a water resistance system.
 The water tank is a polycarbonate tank, blue.
 Its exact maximum capacity isn’t specified, but considering its size, it should be approximately 3 gallons (11 liters).

 The tank integrates a multi-blade impeller.
 As you pull the rower’s handle, the impeller spins inside the water tank generating the necessary resistance.